jonschumaker/cisco-business-aggregator/README.md

 1. Check that your API keys are correctly set in the `.env` file
 2. Ensure all dependencies are installed with the correct versions
-3. Check the log file (`research_agent.log`) for detailed error messages
+3. Check the log file (`company_url_finder.log` or console output) for detailed error messages
-4. For Word document formatting issues, ensure the `python-docx` and `docx` packages are properly installed
+4. For Azure OpenAI connectivity issues, run `test_langchain_azure.py` to diagnose the problem
+5. For Google Cloud Storage issues, verify your credentials and bucket access permissions

 ## License